There is a series of lectures (including guest lectures) which contain the content for the exam. There are three practical assignments.

 - The analysis part mostly requires knowledge and skills of the MDA framework and game analysis lectures.
 The analytical skills required for this part of the exam are also trained in Assignment 3.

-The final grade consists of five parts: three practical assignments (P1, P2 and P3), the final exam (E), and the mini-tests (M).
+The final grade consists of four parts: three practical assignments (P1, P2 and P3), and the final exam (E).

 To pass the course, several criteria must be met: